Travel in the Spiritual Worlds

 Finally, let us discuss the "virtue" of creating and promoting falsehoods.
 Lies can be divided into three categories (colors): Black (selfish), White (unselfish or altruistic), and Blue (altruistic but indirectly selfish because they aid one's in-group).
 For instance a blue lie can be justified in war since spies who lie about their identity and loyalties are aiding "our side" against an enemy.
 Similarly Christians or political parties who lie about abortion or climate change are helping their groups in a war against outsiders and this is a great virtue.
 They are using falsehoods in the service of greater ideals: defending the life of the unborn, Christian values in general and therefore salvation, or oil company profits because oil companies support candidates that, in turn, support their Christian "values".
 Honesty goes by the wayside when tribalism rises and survival of the tribe is threatened.
 Dishonesty become integral to "winning the war" for Christian values when Christians paradoxically value honesty as a Christian virtue.

-The same media corporations that spread lies and paranoia benefit by compromising the honesty of their consumers making them complicit and more dependent on the corporations to protect the tribe by reinforcing the lies.
+The same media corporations that spread lies and paranoia benefit by compromising the honesty of their consumers and audience making them complicit and more dependent on the corporations to protect the tribe by reinforcing the lies.
 Lies and corporate and political power create a synergy.
 The media consumer gains self worth and the pride of supporting the in-group by sacrificing his or her honesty and integrity.
 The result is a divided and morally confused nation run by corporate entities using the capital they control and populace whose integrity they compromise.

 Religious Conservatism and Politics